-If your Policy is structured though TAL Super, please refer the 'How to make a complaint' section of the Accelerated Protection through TAL Super PDS.
+If your Policy is structured though TAL Super, please refer to the 'How to make a complaint' section of the Accelerated Protection through TAL Super PDS.

-Australian Financial Complaints Authority (AFCA) If an issue has not been resolved to your satisfaction within 30 days of lodging your initial complaint, you can lodge a complaint with AFCA.
+Australian Financial Complaints Authority (AFCA)

+If an issue has not been resolved to your satisfaction within 30 days of lodging your initial complaint, you can lodge a complaint with AFCA.
 AFCA provides fair and independent financial services complaint resolution that is free to consumers.

-- Sector 1800 931 678

-- o info@afca.org.au
+info@afca.org.au

-- www.afca.org.au
+www.afca.org.au

-- / GPO Box 3, Melbourne VIC 3001
+GPO Box 3, Melbourne VIC 3001